Samaritan's Purse provides heaters to stave off the cold of winter for people living in camps in northern Iraq

 Reaching the Forgotten

 Samaritan’s Purse partnered with local Christians to develop a standard household relief kit for distribution to families.
 This kit provided a supplemental food ration that can last up to one month.
-We trained church leadership on how to manage the inventory and efficiently pack the individual kits.One of the kits made it into the hands of Salih, a father of five, who left his home and factory job making shoes in Syria for safety in Kurdistan.
+We trained church leadership on how to manage the inventory and efficiently pack the individual kits.One of the kits made it into the hands of Salih, a father of five, who left his home and factory job making shoes in Syria for safety in Iraq.
 Salih found out about the kits from a local believer who saw him on the street and, like the Good Samaritan, did not pass by on the other side.

 “I heard about the distribution when a church member stopped to give me some extra change and invited me,” he said.